-If you think you may be experiencing symptoms of a corneal infection or disease, contact your eye doctor as soon as possible for a comprehensive eye exam.
+If you think you may be experiencing symptoms of a corneal infection or disease, contact an eye doctor as soon as possible for a comprehensive eye exam.

-Discuss all of your concerns with your eye doctor to enable the best possible treatment plan, and optimal results.
+Discuss all of your concerns of your vision or eye health with your eye doctor to enable the best possible treatment plan, and optimal results.

 What Is a Pinguecula? »